 FIVE OF THE MOST DISABLED FRIENDLY TOURIST ATTRACTIONS IN LIVERPOOL

 THE ROYAL ALBERT DOCK

-The red-bricked warehouses that seem to emerge from the River Mersey, underwent major renovations in the 1980s and it soon became one of the must-visit locations in Liverpool.
-Home to fantastic restaurants, independent retailers and gift shops, the Tate Art Gallery, the Maritime Museum, and in close proximity to the Three Graces, you could while away the hours immersed in the culture and fine dining, with access to convenient facilities.
-It’s worth noting that some of the pedestrian areas are cobbled walkways, which could present difficulty to wheelchair users or those who have mobility problems.
+The red-bricked warehouses that seem to emerge from the River Mersey, underwent major renovations in the 1980s.
+And they’ve become one of the must-visit locations in Liverpool.
+The Albert Dock is home to fantastic restaurants, independent retailers and gift shops.
+As well as the Tate Art Gallery, the Maritime Museum, and in close proximity to the UNESCO Heritage Buildings The Three Graces.
+You can while away the hours immersed in the culture and fine dining, with access to convenient facilities.
+It’s worth noting that some of the pedestrian areas are cobbled walkways.
+This could present difficulty to wheelchair users or those who have mobility problems.

 After deciding that one cathedral just wasn’t enough, Liverpool got to work on a second.
-Instantly recognisable within the Liverpool skyline, the two iconic structures are connected by Hope Street, with the proud wigwam shaped Metropolitan Cathedral of Christ the King standing at one end and the grand brownstone Liverpool Cathedral at the other.
-Take in these magnificent structures from a distance and marvel at their size and architectural detail, or take a closer look and discover the stunning interiors.
+Instantly recognisable within the Liverpool skyline, the two iconic structures are connected by Hope Street.
+The proud wigwam shaped Metropolitan Cathedral of Christ the King stands at one end and the grand brownstone Liverpool Cathedral at the other.
+Take in these magnificent structures from a distance and marvel at their size and architectural detail.
+Or take a closer look and discover the stunning interiors.
 Both cathedrals offer good access for wheelchair users and have bathrooms and other facilities to enhance the experience for disabled visitors.
 You can find out more about accessibility options for each cathedral here: Metropolitan Cathedral of Christ the King and Liverpool Cathedral.

 THE BEATLES STORY